EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-temperature effect on autotrophic maintenance respiration following a Q10 response model
+Calculates the effect of air temperature on maintenance respiration using a Q10 function.

 **Parameters**
 - **Fields**